Admissions - Master Degrees

 Entrance Date

-Summer entrance April 1
+SUMMER April 1

 Applications received after the deadlines will be placed on inactive status until the applicant notifies the Admissions Services Office concerning his/her anticipated initial semester.

-Seminary tuition and fee rates are applicable to students solely within a seminary degree program or within seminary joint programs (MDiv/MSW, MTS/MSW, MDiv/MM, MDiv/MBA, MDiv/JD, MDiv/MSEd).
+Seminary tuition and fee rates are applicable to students solely within a seminary degree program or within seminary dual programs (MTS/MSW, MDiv/MSW, MDiv/MM, MDiv/MBA, MDiv/JD, MDiv/MSEd/MAEd).
 If a student is concurrently enrolled within two degree programs at Baylor University involving a seminary degree program and an undergraduate or graduate degree program then that student’s primary status is designated as undergraduate or graduate and tuition and fee rates specific to undergraduate or graduate status will be charged across all coursework.
 For example, if a student is within their final semester of an undergraduate program at Baylor University and is admitted to seminary and takes a seminary course, undergraduate tuition and fees will be charged across all coursework to include the seminary course for that particular semester.
 Additionally, if the student were eligible to receive a seminary scholarship, that award would be restricted to seminary coursework and the seminary tuition rate.
 Once the student’s undergraduate degree is conferred and their primary status becomes seminary, seminary tuition and fee rates would then be applicable.

 Requirements for International Students